LGL DORA

 What is the definition of dyslexia?
 What do the experts say?

 Dyslexia is the most ubiquitous form of neuro-cognitive disorders.
 It affects approximately 15-20% of the US student population.
-68% of children with an IEP are dyslexic.
+68% of children with an IEP are dyslexic students.

 “…Dyslexia is an unexpected difficulty in reading in an individual who has the intelligence to be a much better reader.
 While people with dyslexia are slow readers, they often, paradoxically, are very fast and creative thinkers with strong reasoning abilities.”